georgiadavis/georgiadavis.github.io/projects/idm.md

 # Identity Management

-Clever is a digital learning platform for K12 schools.
-Clever makes it easier for students and teachers to use thousands of learning application by providing single sign-on through the Clever portal.

-While Clever provides seamless access to education applications, school districts still face the IT challenge of creating and maintaining accurate user information in identity systems.
-User data constantly changes and if the identity system do not remain accurate, students and teachers can lose access to their digital learning software.
+Clever provides seamless access to education application for students and teachers.
+However, school districts still face the IT challenge of creating and maintaining user accounts in identity systems, like Google.
+User data constantly changes and if Google accounts do not remain accurate, students and teachers will lose access to their digital learning software.

-Current solutions for provisioning identities are designed for organizations that have large budgets and dedicated IT teams.
-They require installing software, managing servers, scripting workflows and understanding the technical details of multiple systems.
-To automate account provisioning, district IT teams have to go through months long sales and onboarding processes.
-They need to contact technical support to manage changes to their workflows and resolve major changes.

 My team set out to create an affordable and easy-to-use Google account provisioning solution for district administrators (DAs) that are overpaying for enterprise solutions or relying on manual scripts.